opendatahub-io/notebooks/CONTRIBUTING.md

 ### Testing your PR locally

 - Test the changes locally, by manually running the `$make jupyter-${NOTEBOOK_NAME}-ubi8-python-3.8` from the terminal.
 This definitely helps in that initial phase.

+### Review and Merge Process

+- Once the PR is submitted, you can either select specific reviewers or let the bot to select reviewers [automatically](https://prow.ci.openshift.org/plugins?repo=opendatahub-io%2Fnotebooks).
+- For the PR to be merged, it must receive 2 reviews from the repository [approvals/reviewers](/OWNERS).
+Following that, an `/approve` comment must be added by someone with approval rights.
+If the author of the PR has approval rights, it is preferred that they perform the merge action.